Integrable scalar cosmologies with matter and curvature: Explicit form and detailed analysis of some spatially flat solutions

+(Note that the assumption $A > 0$ and the above conditions on $I$ grant $x(t) > 0$.) \parn Let us also remark that Eq.\,\eqref{terzasol} must be intended in a limit sense for $w = 0$ and $w = -1/2$; more precisely, we understand that

-To go on, let us recall the expression \eqref{E21} for the energy $E$; from here and from Eqs.\,\eqref{primasol} \eqref{secondasol} \eqref{terzasol} we obtain, respectively, ({{\footnote{For this computation, it is convenient to recall that $E$ is a constant of motion.
-Especially, it suffices to compute $E \equiv E(x(t),\xt(t),y(t),\yt(t))$ for any given $t$ or in a suitable limit, e.g. for $t \to 0^{+}$.
-The facts mentioned in the present footnote apply to all the subsequent energy computations in this work, but it will never be repeated.}})
+To go on, let us recall the expression \eqref{E21} for the energy $\Ec$; from here and from Eqs.\,\eqref{primasol} \eqref{secondasol} \eqref{terzasol} we obtain, respectively, ({{\footnote{For this computation, it is convenient to keep in mind that $\Ec$ is a constant of motion.
+Therefore, it suffices to compute $\Ec \equiv \Ec(x(t),\xt(t),y(t),\yt(t))$ for any given $t$ or in a suitable limit, e.g. for $t \to 0^{+}$.
+The facts mentioned in the present footnote apply to all the subsequent energy computations in this work, but they will never be repeated.}})